Rashid Ismayilov: Life

-Rashid Asad bey oglu Ismayilov was born in 1877 in Erivan (now Yerevan).
+Ismayilov was born in 1877 in Yerevan, Armenia, Russian Empire.
 After completing his secondary education, he attended the Erivan Teachers' Seminary.
 His older brother, Kerim Ismayilov, graduated from the Gori Teachers' Seminary in 1892 and was a contributor to the Molla Nasraddin magazine.
 Later, their family moved to Nukha, a city in Azerbaijan.
-Rashid Ismayilov completed his seminary education in 1905.
+Ismayilov completed his seminary education in 1905.

-In the early 20th century, like several other prominent Azerbaijani intellectuals of the time, Rashid bey Ismayilov, who wrote in both Russian and Azerbaijani, published numerous articles in the Caucasian and Russian press, addressing various social issues.
+In the early 20th century, like several other prominent Azerbaijani intellectuals of the time, Ismayilov, who wrote in both Russian and Azerbaijani, published numerous articles in the Caucasian and Russian press, addressing various social issues.
 His intellectual and ideological development was significantly influenced by the vibrant literary and social environment in Tiflis.

-Rashid Ismayilov had aspirations to publish a comprehensive newspaper called Təzə zaman (New Time) but he was not granted permission to do so.
+Ismayilov had aspirations to publish a comprehensive newspaper called Təzə zaman (New Time) but he was not granted permission to do so.

-During the period of the Azerbaijan Democratic Republic, Rashid Ismayilov held a responsible position in the Council of Ministers and served as the Director of the Archives of the Government during the administrations of Fathali Khan Khoyski and Nasib bey Yusifbeyli from 1919 to 1920.
+During the period of the Azerbaijan Democratic Republic, Ismayilov held a responsible position in the Council of Ministers and served as the Director of the Archives of the Government during the administrations of Fathali Khan Khoyski and Nasib bey Yusifbeyli from 1919 to 1920.
 On January 15, 1919, an extraordinary assembly of Azerbaijanis living in the Erivan Governorate was held in Baku, resulting in the establishment of the Muslim Solidarity Society for the Muslims of the Erivan Governorate.
-Rashid Ismayilov played an active role in this society, serving as its responsible secretary.
+Ismayilov played an active role in this society, serving as its responsible secretary.

-Following the downfall of the Azerbaijan Democratic Republic, Rashid Ismayilov worked as a history teacher at School No.18 in Baku.
+Following the fall of the Azerbaijan Democratic Republic, Ismayilov worked as a history teacher at School No.18 in Baku.
 In 1923, his book "Azərbaycan tarixi" (Azerbaijani History) was published, and it was later reprinted in 1993 by "Azernashr".
 This work represented the second significant initiative, after Abbasgulu Bakikhanov, to delve into the scientific study of Azerbaijani history, based on scholarly sources.

-From 1922 to 1934, Rashid Ismayilov held a series of positions, including: